Juhani

 a practical example, the company case of Sonera Corporation from

-1960's to the first years of 2000 century.
-Sonera is the leading
+1960's to the first decade of the 2000 century.
+Sonera is a leading

-telecommunications service provider - a telecom operator - in Finland.
+telecommunications service provider, a telecom operator, in Finland.

 This case is an example in applying internationally recognized concepts,